 Nothing to see here.
 This component is added to the post page in order to register the visit

-In order to get the bigger picture and to get a better grasp of what I do, we need to start with the million-dollar question!
+In order to get the bigger picture, we need to start with the million-dollar question!
 What does a community manager do?

-Let me break it down for you: A community manager doesn’t just sip coffee in her/his pyjamas and troll the internet all day!
-IMHO it literally means managing communities … online.
+Here’s a breakdown: A community manager doesn’t just sip coffee in her/his pyjamas and troll the internet all day!
+It literally means managing communities … online.
 But more than that.
 It’s also about building, growing and obviously, as the name suggests, managing a company’s or brand’s online community.
 This begs another question.
 How?

 Well, we use analytics tools, live events and social media to monitor, engage and respond to people’s online feedback or concern about a company or brand.
 In a nutshell, we strive to give users a positive experience through one-on-one interactions in hope of positively impacting the user’s general perception of the company or brand.